 be pleasing to you, O Lord, my rock and my redeemer.”

-Read this verse to your group first then encourage the practice of memorization through the week.
+Read this verse to your group first, then encourage the practice of memorization throughout the week.

 - What kinds of friendships in your life have lasted the longest?
 The shortest?